KarimZidan007/Andriod-Automotive/Automotive_Standart_Notes/README.md

 - **switching table is a table that contains the MAC addresses of the devices connected to the switch**

+- **i could route using MAC ADDRESS or using the tagged VLAN frame**

+- **priority is for tagged , if i send unicast frame and it is a tagged for a VLAN , it will send it for the whole Virtual LAN**

+- **i could overwrite untagged frame to tagged frame using the switch it self**

 ## unicast - multicast - broadcast